Calabanga: Highways

-Others
+Utilities

-Calabanga is endowed with abundant water resources.
-At present, the main source of local water district for potable water supply is from Balombon spring.
+The main source for potable water supply is from Balombon spring.
 Its capacity is 10 lps which is able to serve 18 barangays.
 The areas being served are San Antonio poblacion, Del Carmen, Sta Isabel, San Miguel, San Vicente, Santa Salud, San Lucas, San Pablo, San Francisco, Sta Cruz Poblacion, Paolbo, Manguiring, Balombon, San Roque, San Isidro, Pagatpat, Sabang and Salvacion Baybay.
 Most of these are in the poblacion areas and the rest are the barangays traversed by the source from Balombon.

-For barangays not reach by the services of the Local Water District (Level III), the sources are shallow wells, deep wells and water peddlers.
-These serve the daily needs of the household for potable water supply.
+The power supply in Calabanga has been provided by the NAPOCOR through the Camarines Sur Electric Cooperative II (CASURECO II) since January 27, 1969 where the first lighting ceremony took off.
+At present, all the 48 barangays of the municipality are already served with electricity.
+As of 2020 census 99.82% of Calabangueños have access to electricity.

+Transportation

 All the barangays of the municipality are link by road system.
-The municipality is easily accessible from the City of Naga, Bicol Region's prime city.
-Most of the total road networks need improvements and rehabilitation to provide greater access to far- flung barangay residents and facilitate hauling and marketing of farm produce to the poblacion/ marketing centers.
+The municipality is easily accessible from Naga, Bicol Region's prime city.
+Most of the total road networks need improvements and rehabilitation to provide greater access to far-flung barangay residents and facilitate hauling and marketing of farm produce to the poblacion/ marketing centers.

-For inter-barangay linkages, tricycles abound that could bring one to various barangay while foot pedalled tricycles/ padyak abound within the poblacion areas.

-For bus and jeepney parking facilities, there is a privately owned and operated terminal located at San Francisco but the local government has proposed integrated terminal that will be located within the Calabanga Public Market compound that could accommodate almost all jeepneys and tricycles in the municipality.

-From Metro Manila, Calabanga is very much accessible via Naga City.
+From Metro Manila, Calabanga is accessible via Naga.
 First, by a 45-minute plane flight to Naga Airport located at Pili and a car/jeep ride of some 40 minutes to Calabanga.
 Another choice is a 7–10 hours aircon bus trip direct to Calabanga being provided by three bus lines.
-The Philippine National Railways (PNR) also provide trips from Manila to Bicol and vice- versa having a station at Naga City, then it takes some 20–30 minutes ride from Naga City to Calabanga.
+The Philippine National Railways (PNR) also provide trips from Manila to Bicol and vice- versa having a station at Naga City, then it takes some 20–30 minutes ride from Naga to Calabanga.

-The power supply in the municipality of Calabanga is provided by the NAPOCOR through the Camarines Sur Electric Cooperative II (CASURECO II).
-At present, all the 48 barangays of the municipality are already served with electricity, however, few remaining sitios of far-flung barangays are still longing for the extension of power lines to their places.
-As of 2020 census 99.82% of Calabangueños have access to electricity.

-Communication and technology

-The modern technology on Communications and information has far reached the municipality of Calabanga and has provided the constituents with better access to communication.